 There is also evidence that judgment is not always a monotonic function of the value or utility of each component considered separately.
-N. H. Anderson and Alexander (1971) found that adding moderately favorable information to highly favorable information produced less favorable responses.
-Even more striking are the observations of Kahneman, Fredrickson, Schreiber, and Redelmeier (1993) in a task in which participants underwent the painful experience of holding their hands in iced water for varying periods of time.
-The coldness of the
+Anderson and Alexander (1971) found that adding moderately favorable information to highly favorable information produced less favorable responses.
+Even more striking are the observations of Kahneman and his associates (Kahneman, Fredrickson, Schreiber, and Redelmeier, 1993) in a task where participants underwent the painful experience of holding their hand in iced water for vary periods of time.
+The coldness of the water was varied between 1 (moderately painful) and 10 (extremely painful.
+Participents rated the experience as more unpleasant when they received the coldness levels [2,5,8] than when they experienced the levels [2,5,8,4].
+That is, adding a moderately painful sample actually decreased unpleasantness judgments.
+These results are problematic for any model that ascribes a single valence to a piece of information since the same, single facet can either increase or decrease an overall impression (a "4" by itself was rated as unpleasant).